Objectives of the service

-- Belmap Gardens: land use and land cover within cadastral parcels providing information on impervious surfaces and presence of greenhouses and auxiliary buildings.
+- Belmap Gardens: land cover within cadastral parcels providing information on impervious surfaces and presence of greenhouses, swimming pools and auxiliary buildings.

-- Belmap Roofs: classification of roof typologies and determination of roof characteristics (area, inclination, orientation), roof material and roof structures.
+- Belmap Roofs: classification of roof typologies and determination of roof characteristics (area, inclination, orientation), roof windows and solar panels.

 Users and their needs

 The Belmap Greenfields, Building Age, Gardens and Roofs modules are relevant in a wide variety of use cases in varying sectors such as for example: